linq2js/ezmodel/README.md

 });

 const TodoList = view(() => {
-  // return array of todos, no async operator needed const todos = wait(app.todos);
+  // Return an array of todos without using the await operator, additional loading/error states, or useEffect. const todos = wait(app.todos);

   return (